VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 By default, cache is enabled and stored in `.twig-cs-fixer.cache`.
 Further runs are therefore much faster.
 Cache is invalidated when a different PHP version, twig-cs-fixer version or ruleset is used.

-If you want a custom cache location you can configure it in `.twig-cs-fixer.php`:
+If you want a custom cache location you can configure it in your config file:

 ```php
 <?php